debanga-r-hazarika/Hope/README.md

 ## Executive Overview

-**MATVONI INSIDER** is an enterprise-grade business management platform designed to streamline organizational operations through integrated modules for financial management, user administration, and business analytics.
+**HATVONI INSIDER** is an enterprise-grade business management platform designed to streamline organizational operations through integrated modules for financial management, user administration, and business analytics.

 ### Project Vision
 To provide a unified platform that enables organizations to manage their entire business operations efficiently, with real-time data tracking, comprehensive reporting, and role-based access control.